-Students may declare after completing any one of the program's three core courses.
-To declare, either make an appointment with your assigned Global Health certificate advisor or fill out the brief form on the program's website.
+Students can declare the program by scheduling an appointment with their assigned Global Health advisor, or by filling out the online declaration form on the program’s website.

 - At least 50% of certificate coursework taken in residence